dogmaticcentral/CG/README.md

 ## TCGA
  The tcga branch of the icgc pipeline got obsoleted before coming to production stage.
- It contains various blind a alleys and wrong turns.
+ It contains various blind alleys and wrong turns.
 Its current use is as a prep step for merging with the icgc branch.
 It has [its own README page](tcga).

 ## ICGC